-Basic Standing Orders ► If ti eat the patient as outlined above. here is no way to get to a medical facility, rewarm the patient adually by: Warm showers or warm bath if the patient is alert.
-Placing patient in a sleeping bag and providing contact with a warm body.
+- Treat the patient as outlined above. - ► If there is no way to get to a medical facility, rewarm the patient gradually by: - Warm showers or warm bath if the patient is alert. - Placing patient in a sleeping bag and providing contact with a warm body.